Kahneman in Quotes and Reflections

 Abstract:

 Monetary incentives sometimes backfire and "crowd out" prosocial behaviour.
 A standard explanation is that monetary incentives reduce the social esteem received from taking a prosocial action.
 However, because social esteem is not readily observable, there is a lack of direct empirical evidence confirming and measuring this mechanism.
-We propose a novel, portable, and incentive-compatible framework to measure the social esteem received from prosocial behaviours.
-Our framework is based on vignettes and incentivized second-order beliefs, and it provides a potential toolkit to identify when monetary incentives are more likely to backfire before implementing them.
-We run a high-powered online experiment with a UK sample (N = 5,368) within the context of COVID-19 vaccinations.
+We propose a novel, portable, and incentive-compatible methodology to measure the social esteem received from prosocial behaviours.
+Our methodology is based on vignettes and incentivized second-order beliefs, and it provides a potential toolkit to identify when monetary incentives are more likely to backfire before implementing them.
+We run a high-powered pre-registered experiment with a UK sample (N = 5,368) within the context of COVID-19 vaccinations.
 Following our theoretical setup, we specifically focus on comparing (i) reward vs. penalty, (ii) small vs. large monetary incentives, and (iii) low vs. high baseline vaccination rates.
 We observe significant reduction in social esteem from monetary incentives, but only in the case of rewards.
 The size of the incentive and the baseline vaccination rate seem to matter little.
-Using our experimental results, we estimate the tipping point at which an individual would be "crowded out" in our setup.
+Using our experimental results, we estimate how much an individual needs to value social esteem over money to be "crowded out" in our setup.

 (with Francesco Fallucchi, Philippe Van Kerm and Bertrand Verheyden)